paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 **(c) Internal control evaluation and reporting requirements for independent public accountants**

-(1) **In general** — With respect to any internal control report required by subsection (b)(2) of this section of any institution, the institution’s independent public accountant shall attest to, and report separately on, the assertions of the institution’s management contained in such report.
+(1) **In general** — With respect to any internal control report required by subsection (b)(2) of any institution, the institution’s independent public accountant shall attest to, and report separately on, the assertions of the institution’s management contained in such report.

 (2) **Attestation requirements** — Any attestation pursuant to paragraph (1) shall be made in accordance with generally accepted standards for attestation engagements.